A Celebration of Four Holy Days

 Sri Srimad Bhaktivedanta Narayana Gosvami Maharaja

-[This year, 2013, the anniversary of the holiday celebrating Vasanta-Pancami, the appearance days of Srimati Visnu-priya devi and Srila Raghunatha dasa Gosvami, and the disappearance day of Srila Visvanatha Cakravarti Thakura takes place on February 15th.
+[This year, 2015, the anniversary of the holiday celebrating Vasanta-Pancami, the appearance days of Srimati Visnu-priya devi and Srila Raghunatha dasa Gosvami, and the disappearance day of Srila Visvanatha Cakravarti Thakura takes place on January 24th and 25th around the world.
 Please enjoy the following timeless lecture, given in Murwillumbah, Australia, on February 17, 2002, in honor of this holy day.]

 In India, there are many festivals held for the worship of Lord Krsna.
 There the year is divided into six seasons, each lasting two months.
 Among the six seasons, the most glorious is Vasanta, Spring.
 The Vasanta season is very pleasant, for the weather is neither too hot nor too cold at that time.
 An abundance of fragrant flowers, like beli, cameli, jui and others bloom everywhere, and flowers such as ratkerani (night queen) bloom even at night.
 Rivers like Ganges and Yamuna are especially clean and pure at that time, looking as though they are simply waiting for Sri Sri Radha and Krsna, and the lands in many places look like yellow carpets because they are full with varieties of yellow flowers.
 Krsna's garments are also yellow, because His most beloved Srimati Radhika has a yellowish-golden complexion and He wants to be always embraced by Her.